andreas-berg/hass-entsoe-dayahead/README.md

+> [!NOTE]
+> This is hard fork of  [JaccoR](https://github.com/JaccoR/hass-entso-e)'s very nice but apparently abandoned project.
+I'll make an effort to maintain it and any possible bugs.
+Much functionality has been removed so pls make an 'issue' if you need really need it.
+And I'll put it on HACS, if they let me, but until then just put the files in `custom_components`.

 # Home Assistant ENTSO-e Transparency Platform Energy Prices
 Custom component for Home Assistant to fetch energy prices of all European countries from the ENTSO-e Transparency Platform (https://transparency.entsoe.eu/).
 Day ahead energy prices are added as a sensor and can be used in automations to switch equipment.
 A 24 Hour forecast of the energy prices is in the sensors attributes and can be shown in a graph: